 Some common examples of defined benefit plans include:

-- Hybrid plans: These are plans that combine elements of defined benefit plans with elements of defined contribution plans, such as 401(k) plans.
-Hybrid plans may provide a guaranteed benefit to employees upon retirement, but may also allow employees to make additional contributions to their own accounts.
+Hybrid plans: These are plans that combine elements of defined benefit plans with elements of defined contribution plans, such as 401(k) plans.
+Hybrid plans may provide a guaranteed benefit to employees upon retirement.

 Examples of traditional defined benefit plans are flat benefit, unit benefit, floor-offset, cash balance and fully insured IRC §412(e)(3)